melWiss/swipeable_cards/README.md

 ## Basic Usage

-Below is an example demonstrating how to use the `SwipeableCards` widget:
+Below is an example demonstrating how to use the `EazySwipeableCards` widget:

 ### Full Example